arul-cfkube/todos-ecosystem/PART_3.md

 ## Build and Deploy Todo(s) Data

-This Part focuses on adding Todo persistance into the [EcoSystem](/README.md), which amounts to deploying [Todo(s) Data](https://github.com/corbtastik/todos-data) Microservice and binding it to a MySQL [Backing Service](https://12factor.net/backing-services).
+This Part focuses on adding Todo persistance into the [EcoSystem](/README.md), which amounts to deploying the [Todo(s) Data](https://github.com/corbtastik/todos-data) Microservice and binding it to a MySQL [Backing Service](https://12factor.net/backing-services).

 ### Todo(s) Data

 1. [Todo(s) Data](https://github.com/corbtastik/todos-data) - add todos persistence

-The objective is to build and deploy the [Todo(s) Data](#todos-data) on PAS and binding it to a MySQL [Backing Service](https://12factor.net/backing-services).
+The objective is to build and deploy the [Todo(s) Data](#todos-data) on PAS and bind it to a MySQL [Backing Service](https://12factor.net/backing-services).
 We'll be using the [Todo(s) CICD](https://github.com/corbtastik/todos-cicd) project to run bash scripts to handle each stage.

 ### PrePrep